Justine Larbalestier

 Mainly, though, I’m glad the rocket missed, the grenade didn’t explode and that the bus driver showed such amazing courage.
 Otherwise, we wouldn’t be reading the eyewitness accounts of Kumar Sangakkara and Mahela Jayawardene.
 We’d be reading their obituaries.

-4. Annalee Flower Horne Says:
+4. Annalee Flower Horne on #

 Mainly, though, I’m glad the rocket missed, the grenade didn’t explode and that the bus driver showed such amazing courage.